What is linked data?

-Publishing the data as structured files like spreadsheets does allow the data to be analyzed and used in applications but leads to a series of static data silos.
+Publishing the data as structured files like spreadsheets does allow the data to be analysed and used in applications but leads to a series of static data silos.
 The structure and coding of the data is typically not explained in machine processable form, making it hard to use the data safely without help.
 There is no connection between the information in one spreadsheet and the next, each is a separate data island.
-The data is static, if a new data entry is available an hour later do you have to re-download and figure out what has changed?
+The data is static; if a new data entry is available an hour later do you have to re-download and figure out what has changed?
 If you only want a slice of the data can you do that without having to download the whole spreadsheet?

 Linked data is about applying the principles of the web to sharing data, and doing so at a deeper level that just putting up one big monolithic file.
 Instead we give each thing in the data an individual identity or URI.
-For example if we were publishing a set of information about the addresses of schools in the UK we would have URI for each school.
-Then we can publish information about these schools as small sets of statements, for example stating its name, its latitude/longitude or the administrative district it falls in.
-If the things we link to, such as the administrative district, themselves are represented by URIs then we are creating a web of linked information.
+For example if we were publishing a set of information about the addresses of schools in the UK we would have a URI for each school.
+Then we can publish information about each school as small sets of statements, for example stating its name, its latitude/longitude or the administrative district it falls in.
+If the things we link to, such as the administrative district, are themselves represented by URIs then we are creating a web of linked information.
 The district URI might give information on the boundary of the district and in turn link to other information on the current political make up of the administration and its education budget.